tayyabtahir143/OpenShift/README.md

 * Alternatives: OVS, SR-IOV, macvlan.
 Use those only if you need their specific properties (e.g., SR-IOV latency).
 For general L2 access, Linux bridge is simpler and portable.

 ---

+## Why the DHCP Daemon Exists

+The CNI dhcp plugin is split in two roles:

+1. Short-lived CNI call (“ADD”/“DEL”) invoked by CRI-O/kubelet via Multus when a pod sandbox is created.
+2. Long-running node-local daemon that:

+* Opens a Unix socket at `/run/cni/dhcp.sock`.
+* Enters the target network namespace to emit DHCPDISCOVER/DHCPREQUEST and capture the lease.
+* Renews the lease periodically (T1/T2) and releases it on DEL.

+The CNI ADD must return fast.
+It cannot sit around to renew leases or keep sockets open.
+That’s why the dhcp plugin delegates to a daemon via `/run/cni/dhcp.sock`.
+No daemon = no one to talk to = failure.

+---